Lily-G1/SCA-DevOps/README.md

 ### Documenting tasks assigned by the SheCodeAfrica DevOps Community
 ### Linux:
 - Task 1: Bash script that prompts new students to create their accounts with a password that has a minimun of 8 characters
-- Task 2: Bash Script that installs Nginx from source-code, adds an Nginx user and runs a cron job that does a daily backup of Nginx folder
+- Task 2: Bash Script that installs Nginx from source-code, adds an Nginx user and runs a cron job that does a daily backup of the Nginx folder

 ### Git:
 - $ git branch -a >> lists all local & remote branches